 Try this debt calculator to find a payment that is affordable for you to pay.

-What type of credit cards you have?
+What type of credit cards do you have?
 Not all credit cards will qualify.
-Some plans don’t accept Discover, while other plans have a minimum balance requirement.
+For example, some plans don’t accept Discover, while other plans have a minimum balance requirement.

 What are the balances on each account?

 What is your payment history looking like?
 Are you past due on your credit card payments, and by how many months?
 Plans like consumer credit counseling can waive late fees and re-age accounts to be current, but you can only be behind by 2-3 months at the maximum.

 Has your income been negatively affected?
 Any type of financial hardship such as job loss, medical condition, divorce, or unexpected expenses?
 If you need to consolidate your student loans, these plans are based on income.
 If you have a lower income than the average population, you will most likely qualify for an income-driven student loan repayment plan.
 Income also comes into consideration when a bank is evaluating your creditworthiness and ability to repay the loan.
 Based on your income, a bank may need to adjust its loan terms to fit your budget.

 Has your credit score recently gone down?
 If your credit score just went down, getting a debt consolidation loan to pay off credit card debt would be a bad idea.
 Why?
 Because your interest rate would be astronomically high on a loan.

 Talk to an IAPDA Certified Debt Consolidator For Free at (866) 376-9846.